AhmedAbbas19/git-convention-commit-msg-emoji/README.md

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```

-### Revert
-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
-In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ### Type
 Must be one of the following: